 YES!
 We make every effort to accommodate everyone, however, it’s important to understand that due to the nature of the tours/jeeps, there are limitations.
 And, as you know your situation better than we do, it’s important that you make the final determination if we can safely take you on a tour.
 If you have mobility issues (crutches, walker or wheelchair) we will do our best to help you in/out of the vehicle, assuming our staff can do so without risk of injury to the guest or themselves.
 This is wholly at the discretion of each tour guide.

 Probably!
 But, that’s entirely up to you and your doctor, and obviously depends on if you are at risk or close to term.
-Our jeep tours are primarily off-road, on bumpy dirt trails, and last several hours.
+Our jeep tours are predominantly off-road, on bumpy dirt/rock trails, and last several hours.
 There are bathroom breaks, but restrooms aren’t always immediately available.
 Some tours are a little rougher than others, so please give us a call at 719-275-6339 if you need more specific information before booking a tour.
+(Also, see the “Which tour should I choose” section above for more info.)
 We’ve taken children in car seats and seniors into their 90’s on all our jeep tours, so it’s possible to go if you’re pregnant or have medical issues, assuming you know your own abilities and limitations, and have the blessing of your doctor for off-roading activities.

 Please keep in mind that we are an off-road tour company, so we are at the mercy of Colorado’s ever-changing terrain.
 The trails can be great one day, then a thunderstorm comes along and the next day there may be more rocks and debris washed into the roads.
 There really is no way we can know what to expect from day to day.
 And, since most of the scenic vistas and viewpoints we take you to are on private property or rural public lands, they are rarely, if ever, maintained by road crews.
 Many folks enjoy the off-roading experience, but of course, there are some who don’t or shouldn’t be doing it.
 If you have a bad back, an at-risk pregnancy, neck problems, mobility issues or medical concerns, we recommend that you talk to your physician before deciding to go on our jeep tour.
 We will take you, but the decision is entirely yours.